 Why This Matters for Your Business

-When a website keeps breaking, the impact is not just technical.
+When a website keeps breaking, the impact isn’t just technical.

 It affects:

-- Business operations, especially when backend issues disrupt how your site functions or prevent you from updating content easily
+• Business operations, especially when backed by issues, disrupt how your site functions or prevent you from updating content easily

-As emphasised in the Notting Hill Biz complete management approach, the fundamentals hosting, security, backups, and ongoing maintenance are what keep a business running smoothly online.
+The fundamentals of hosting, security, backups, and ongoing website management keep a business running smoothly online.

-Without these in place, problems tend to repeat.
+Without these in place, problems tend to repeat themselves.

 What a Stable WordPress Website Actually Looks Like

-A stable website is not one that never changes.
+A stable website isn’t one that never changes.

 When to Take It Seriously